nathom/streamrip/README.md

 rip lastfm https://www.last.fm/user/nathan3895/playlists/12126195
 ```

-For extreme customization, see the config file
+For more customization, see the config file

 ```
-rip config --open
+rip config open
 ```

 If you're confused about anything, see the help pages.
 The main help pages can be accessed by typing `rip` by itself in the command line.
-The help pages for each command can be accessed with the `-h` flag.
+The help pages for each command can be accessed with the `-help` flag.
 For example, to see the help page for the `url` command, type

 ```
-rip url -h
+rip url --help
 ```

 ![example_help_page.png](https://github.com/nathom/streamrip/blob/dev/demo/example_help_page.png?raw=true)